quozd/awesome-dotnet/README.md

 * [MonoGame](https://github.com/MonoGame/MonoGame) - One framework for creating powerful cross-platform games
 * [CocosSharp](https://github.com/mono/CocosSharp) - CocosSharp is a C# implementation of the Cocos2D and Cocos3D APIs that runs on any platform where MonoGame runs
 * [Duality](https://github.com/AdamsLair/duality) - Duality is a 2D game development framework.
 Focused on modularity, comes with a visual editor.
-* [Xenko](https://xenko.com/) - Xenko is a 2D/3D cross-platform game engine featuring a scene editor, particles, physically based rendering (PBR), scripting, and much more
+* [Stride Game Engine](https://stride3d.net/ ) - Stride Game Engine is a 2D/3D cross-platform game engine featuring a scene editor, particles, physically based rendering (PBR), scripting, and much more
 * [Wave Engine](https://waveengine.net/Engine) - Wave engine is a free C# component-based modern game engine which allows you to create cross-platform games supporting Kinect, Oculus Rift, Vuforia, Cardboard, Leap Motion and much more. **[Free][Proprietary]**
 * [UrhoSharp](https://github.com/xamarin/urho) - UrhoSharp is a C# implementation of the Urho3D game engine that runs on iOS, Mac, Windows, Android and Linux systems
 * [Nez](https://github.com/prime31/Nez) - Nez is a free 2D-focused framework that works with MonoGame and FNA